Pittsburgh & Western Pennsylvania(412) 353-3318

 Plug-in power strips labeled as surge protectors provide limited protection and degrade over time.
 They should be used as a secondary layer of defense, not as your only protection against surges.

-Protecting your home from power surges is a relatively affordable investment that can save thousands of dollars in damaged electronics and appliances. a licensed electrician installs whole-home surge protection systems that safeguard your entire electrical system.
+Protecting your home from power surges is a relatively affordable investment that can save thousands of dollars in damaged electronics and appliances.
+A licensed electrician installs whole-home surge protection systems that safeguard your entire electrical system.

 surge protectionpower surgeelectronicshome protectionPittsburgh